Developing Medical Software as a Service Platform

 Design and Development

-In order to design and develop a non-trivial software solution and at the same time comply with medical regulations, Pro4People proposed a unique Agile/Maturity approach to the project.
+In order to design and develop a non-trivial medical Software as a Service solution and at the same time comply with medical regulations, Pro4People proposed a unique Agile/Maturity approach to the project.

 The project Maturity was oriented on fulfilling the stringent regulatory requirements during the development of the solution.
-The project schedule included several milestones, for which gate review meetings were held, providing the Client with project control points and ability to approve the delivered milestone results.
-In particular, these project reviews aimed at reviewing and assessing the following: project schedule and roadmap implementation, utilization of the budget, fulfilment of regulatory requirements, the alignment between Client’s product and Pro4People project teams.
-In addition to this, the team created and followed an index of the expected documents and records to make sure that they were delivered in a managed way.
+The project schedule included several milestones.
+For each milestone we held a gate review meeting.
+The Client was thus provided with project control points and ability to approve the delivered milestone results.
+Particulary, these project reviews aimed at reviewing and assessing the following: project schedule and roadmap implementation, utilization of the budget, fulfilment of regulatory requirements, the alignment between Client’s product and Pro4People project teams.
+In addition to this, the team created and followed an index of the expected documents and records.
+We could deliver them in a managed way as a result.

-On the other hand, the team split the project execution into Sprints, two-week long iterations, with detailed planning, execution and demo of the new software features.
+On the other hand, the team split the project execution into Sprints, two-week long iterations.
+Each iteration included detailed planning, execution as well as a demo of the new software features.
 Such frequent iterations increased the transparency of the project, e.g. prompt and regular access to new features allowed instant feedback from the team.
 Moreover, the Client was able to adjust the idea of the product and envisioned features along the way based on the delivered implementation results.

-The project team decided to focus first on the most complex architectural concepts and associated research, to make sure that key engineering challenges were tackled first.
-The architecture of the platform was based on Amazon Web Services (AWS) cloud as a way to utilize cloud services, minimize upfront investment in IT infrastructure, and create a solution able to scale its resources to the actual needs.
+The project team decided to focus first on the most complex architectural concepts together with associated research.
+This helped insuring the key engineering challenges were tackled first.
+The architecture of the platform was based on Amazon Web Services (AWS) cloud.
+As a result we could utilize cloud services, minimize upfront investment in IT infrastructure, and create a solution able to scale its resources to the actual needs.

-Even though the product itself was not meant to be put on the market as a medical device, the Client wanted to develop the product according to the medical device standards such as ISO 13485, IEC 62304, ISO 14971 and IEC 62366.
+The product itself was not meant to be put on the market as a medical device.
+The Client however, wanted to develop the product according to the medical device standards such as ISO 13485, IEC 62304, ISO 14971 and IEC 62366.
 In order to implement this regulatory strategy, the Pro4People team followed relevant parts of Client’s Quality Management System and then its own IEC 62304 compliant Software Development Lifecycle (SDLC).

 As a result of the project execution, Pro4People delivered not only working software (in the form of the source code and software binaries), but also various project documents and records, proving that both Pre-Development and Design and Development phases were accomplished in accordance with the regulatory requirements.
 Currently, Pro4People can deliver such assignment under its own ISO13485 certified quality management system (QMS), or under clients QMS.
-It is crucial in the light of the incoming Medical Device Regulation requiring the development of software under certified QMS.
+It is crucial in the light of the incoming Medical Device Regulation requiring the development of medical Software as a Service under certified QMS.

 Verification and Validation

-When the Version Released milestone was reached, the team started the final verification of the solution to provide objective evidence that all the software requirements had been met and all software features worked as designed.
+When we reached the Version Released milestone, the team started the final verification of the solution.
+We thus provided objective evidence that all the software requirements had been met and all software features worked as designed.
 The verification activities were carefully planned in a Test Plan document and then the test results were summarised in several Test Reports.
 This final verification was conducted in a dedicated verification environment.

 With the tests execution records available and signed, the Client was able to take a positive and informed decision to accept the verification of the released version.
-This way, the developed product version was ready to be handled over to the product team from Pro4People.
+As a result, the developed product version was ready to be handled over to the product team from Pro4People.
 Then the validation of the solution was accomplished by the Client’s team.

-We are happy to say that all of the ambitious project objectives were achieved and the project was accomplished in about 10 months, within the planned project budget.
-Fully functional version of the platform was implemented together with the associated documents and records, proving that the team had followed the regulatory requirements.
+We are happy to say that all of the ambitious project objectives were achieved.
+We managed to complete the project in about 10 months as well as within the planned project budget.
+Fully functional version of the platform was implemented together with the associated documents and records.
+That proved in effect that the team had followed the regulatory requirements.

-The MVP version of the system let our Client deliver the first version of the solution to the market, get feedback from the end users, pursue business opportunities and start thinking about new versions of the product and enriching it with more sophisticated features.
+The MVP version of the system let our Client deliver the first version of the solution to the market.
+The client could consequently get feedback from the end users, pursue business opportunities and start thinking about new versions of the product and enriching it with more sophisticated features.
 By having come up with a specific approach and then acting on it, the Pro4People team lifted the burden of the project execution from the Client’s shoulders and allowed them to focus on product planning and business development.

 Neil Daly - CEO of Skin Analytics